Evaluating Surrogates in Individualized Treatment Rules: Setup

 \subsection{Related Literature}

-To ensure that the treatment effect on a surrogate can reliably predict its effect on the primary outcome, a variety of surrogate criteria have been proposed.
-The first formalized standard in this field is the statistical surrogacy criterion put forward by \cite{prentice1989surrogate}, which mandates that the primary outcome be conditionally independent of the treatment when the surrogate is held constant.
-In the decades since, numerous alternative criteria have emerged to address limitations of early frameworks, including the principal surrogate criterion \citep{frangakis2002principal}, strong surrogate criterion \citep{lauritzen2004discussion}, and consistent surrogate criterion \citep{gengzhi2007}, among others.
+A large body of literature studies surrogate endpoints in the context of causal effect evaluation.
+To ensure that the treatment effect on a surrogate can reliably capture the treatment effect on the primary outcome, a variety of surrogate criteria have been proposed.
+The first formalized criterion is the \emph{statistical surrogacy criterion} of \citet{prentice1989surrogate}, which requires the primary outcome to be conditionally independent of the treatment given the surrogate.
+Subsequent work has developed alternative criteria to address limitations of early frameworks, including the \emph{principal surrogate criterion} \citep{frangakis2002principal}, \emph{strong surrogate criterion} \citep{lauritzen2004discussion}, and \emph{consistent surrogate criterion} \citep{gengzhi2007}, among others.
+For a comprehensive overview, see \citet{vanderweele2013surrogate}.

-However, these criteria share two critical drawbacks: nearly all rely on unidentifiable quantities -- making them impossible to verify in real-world data -- and many are prone to the logical paradox first described by \cite{gengzhi2007}.
-For a thorough overview of existing surrogate criteria, readers are referred to \cite{vanderweele2013surrogate}.

-A large body of existing literature focuses on surrogate evaluation. \citet{wang2020model} propose a model-free approach to quantify the proportion of the treatment effect explained by a surrogate. \citet{agniel2024robust} develop a method to define and estimate the proportion of the treatment effect explained by a longitudinal surrogate marker, when primary outcome of interest is censored.
-Building on \citet{wang2020model}, \citet{wang2023robust} propose a novel calibrated model fusion approach to optimally combine multiple markers and enhance surrogacy.
+More recent work focuses on quantifying the extent to which a surrogate explains treatment effects.
+For example, \citet{wang2020model} propose a model-free optimal transformation framework \footnote{{ In Supplementary Material Section \ref{appendix 1}, we use an example to illustrate the differences between our framework and the optimal transformation framework.}} to quantify the proportion of treatment effect explained by a surrogate. \citet{agniel2024robust} develop a method to define and estimate the proportion of the treatment effect explained by a longitudinal surrogate marker, when the primary outcome is censored.
+Building on \citet{wang2020model}, \citet{wang2023robust} propose to optimally combine multiple markers and enhance surrogacy.
+These approaches provide principled tools for surrogate evaluation in causal effect estimation.

-Our work differs from these studies in two key aspects.
-First, we aim to evaluate a surrogate within an ITR framework rather than a causal effect framework.
-We do not require a dataset containing both the surrogate variable and the outcome variable; two separate datasets are sufficient.
-In Appendix \ref{appendix A}, we use an example to illustrate the differences between our framework and the optimal transformation framework \citep{wang2020model}.